The Modern Critique of Biological Race in Forensic Anthropology

 | The skeleton is of Mongoloid type | Discriminant analysis against East Asian Howells samples (Japanese, Chinese) and FDB Asian groups returned posterior probability 0.55 for Japanese Male; typicality probability 0.09 indicates poor fit | Reveals ambiguity the typological label would have concealed; low typicality probability flags a mismatch |

 In the United States, the Daubert standard (Daubert v.
 Merrell Dow Pharmaceuticals, 1993; further developed in Kumho Tire v.
-Carmichael, 1999) requires federal courts to act as gatekeepers for expert testimony, evaluating whether the method is scientifically valid, whether it has been tested, whether it has a known error rate, and whether it is generally accepted in the relevant scientific community.
-The AABA and SWGANTH position statements directly inform this analysis: a forensic anthropologist who uses racial typological terminology in federal court without being able to point to a published error rate for the typological classification is vulnerable to exclusion under Daubert.
-Practitioners in the US have been aware of this since at least the mid-2000s, and the leading US forensic anthropology training programs (Texas State, Tennessee, New Mexico, North Texas) have moved away from typological language in both training and casework.
+Carmichael, 1999) requires federal courts to evaluate whether expert testimony is based on a scientifically valid, tested method with a known error rate that is generally accepted in the relevant scientific community.
+A forensic anthropologist using racial typological terminology in federal court who cannot cite a published error rate for the typological classification is vulnerable to exclusion under Daubert.
+Leading US forensic anthropology training programs, including those at Texas State, the University of Tennessee, the University of New Mexico, and the University of North Texas, have moved away from typological language in both training and casework.

 In the United Kingdom, expert testimony admissibility in the Crown Court is governed by the Criminal Procedure Rules, the Law Commission's 2011 review of expert evidence, and the Forensic Science Regulator's Codes of Practice.
 The 2023 Forensic Science Regulator Act (which gave the Regulator statutory powers) reinforces the requirement that expert evidence be based on validated, reliable methods.
 The Council for the Registration of Forensic Practitioners (CRFP) competence framework for forensic anthropology expects practitioners to use methods consistent with current scientific standards.
 The shift to population-affinity language is consistent with these expectations, though no specific UK regulatory guidance on racial typology in forensic anthropology reports existed as of 2024.